- Create a fork

 - Select Fork project.

-GitLab creates your fork, and redirects you to the new fork’s page.
+GitLab creates your fork, redirects you to the new fork’s page, and logs the fork’s creation in the audit log.

 Update your fork